 Classic, naturally reared, sirloin has an incredibly robust flavour.

 Traditionally aged, for added tenderness.
-This tender cut of well marbled, grass fed, beef is guaranteed to impress your guests.
+This well marbled beef is sure to impress your family.

 Sliced 2-3 months